10th January 2022

 “Human spirituality is complex” – Spiritual Care Awareness Month 2022

-Ken Cox is a Spiritual Care Lead at Pilgrims Hospices, based at the Thanet hospice.
+Ken Cox was formerly the Spiritual Care Lead at Pilgrims Hospices; he was based at the Thanet hospice.

-He shares what he enjoys about his role, what spirituality means to him and how spiritual care makes an integral contribution to the holistic nature of hospice care.
+Whilst still in post, he shared what he enjoyed about his role, what spirituality means to him and how spiritual care makes an integral contribution to the holistic nature of hospice care.

 What does your role involve and how did you come to it?